 You don't have to know the steps to go through the process.
 Maybe you didn't write out an inventory, or share it with another, but did you not see the destruction?
 Do you not see your need for a Savior?

 Jesus compared the kingdom of heaven to finding a treasure in a field.
 (Matthew 13:44) Once found, the man saw the value of the treasure, and sold all that he had to possess it.
 Did this man mourn over some of what he had to lose in order to gain that treasure?
 I would imagine he did.
-But he saw the greater value in possessing the treasure.
+It is difficult for me to think about selling ALL I own to possess anything.
+All my tools?
+All my Legos?
+All my trinkets and family memories?
+I might do it, but I would definitely miss some of those things.
+That is what the man in the parable did, he sold ALL he had because he saw the greater value in possessing the treasure.
 He mourned the loss of his present possessions, but the value of what he would now possess is where he found comfort.

 Jesus talks about dying to ourselves often.
 He tells us to pick up our cross and follow Him.
 Is this not an invitation to our own death?
-And what more powerful image could He have chosen that to tell us to pick up our cross?
-He did this, I believe, knowing that He would have to perform this very act Himself!
+What more powerful image could He have chosen that to tell us to pick up our cross?
+Did some picture the times they had seen men on the side of the road who were on Roman crosses?
+This was not an uncommon sight.
+Jesus did this, I believe, knowing that He would have to perform this very act Himself!
 When you pick up your cross, it is only for one reason, to carry it to the place of your crucifixion.
-Think about that. an you imagine the thoughts running through your head as you walk down the street toward the pain and suffering that lies ahead?
+Think about that.
+Can you imagine the thoughts running through your head as you walk down the street toward the pain and suffering that you know lies ahead?
 Would you not be mourning your own death?

 Jesus tells us to love everyone and pray for those who persecute us.
 Do you not have to die to yourself to perform such an act?
 Paul said, "I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me" My thought is, how can you truly love even those who persecute you, and pray for them, if you have not first died to yourself that you might live for Christ?
 And why would you choose to do such a thing unless you see the beauty and value of who Christ is and what it is he offers?

+Don't many preach a different gospel today?
 Have we not watered down and emasculated the gospel message when we say that salvation is simply a matter of belief (head knowledge) that Jesus is Lord, and that accepting His as Savior simply means praying a prayer or even being baptized in His name?
-If we have not recognized that death that we must die, and what the newness of life is that we must now live in, and mourned that death, should we really call ourselves saved?
+If we have not recognized the death that we must die, and what the newness of life is that we must now live in, and mourned that death, if we have not laid aside every weight, and sin which clings so closely, (Hebrews 12:1), if we have do not believe that there is no treasure greater than the salvation found only in Jesus, should we really call ourselves saved?